lsclone/StrayBirds/_posts/2015-08-25-android-ndk.md

 you can also build NDK with **cygwin** :

 ```
-// Change directory to <project-root>
+// open cygwin and change directory to <project-root>
 > $NDK_HOME/ndk-build
 ```